-The next morning those clinkles reared their ugly heads again.
-I hastily researched cleavage wrinkles (I tried clinkles but apparently that is not a very scientific name) and I found some useful information, including an old-school way to prevent and treat them.
+The next morning those chinkles reared their ugly heads again.
+I hastily researched cleavage wrinkles (I tried chinkles but apparently that is not a very scientific name) and I found some useful information, including an old-school way to prevent and treat them.

 Let’s talk about what causes cleavage wrinkles.
 The first culprits are the thieves of collagen: age and the sun.
 You can’t stop ageing but you can protect yourself from the sun by wearing sunscreen every day.
 In addition to sunscreen, you can also wear clothing that reflects or absorbs the sun’s rays.

-If you already have clinkles, like me, and you want to diminish their appearance and prevent any future surprise visits, then you may want to check out silicone pads.
-Silicone pads have been used in the medical field to treat scars for years.
-There is ample evidence that silicone pads reduce the appearance of scars significantly.
+If you already have chinkles, like me, and you want to diminish their appearance and prevent any future surprise visits, then you may want to check out silicone pads.
+Silicone pads have been used in the medical field to treat scars for years and there is ample evidence that they reduce the appearance of scars significantly.
 And since scars and wrinkles are happy cousins, in that they are both related to collagen, then silicone pads, in theory, should work to reduce fine lines and wrinkles.